Introduction

 - Loader runs —

-- Deferred data streams in — Promises wrapped in
+renderToPipeableStream, sending the HTML shell immediately - Deferred data streams in — Promises wrapped in

 This architecture means your users see meaningful content fast (the shell renders immediately), while slower data loads progressively without blocking the initial paint.
 The loader pattern keeps data fetching on the server, so your components stay simple and your API keys stay secret.